 With this in mind, many organizations instead opt to deploy a hybrid cloud model from which to run their applications.
-Application data is still stored on the premises, but access is provided via applications which are based in either a public or private cloud, depending on the level of access required.
+Application data is still stored on the premises, but access is provided via applications that are based in either a public or private cloud, depending on the level of access required.

 For example, ‘front of house’ applications for use by customers and leads will be based in a public cloud and will be available for universal, remote usage.
 Meanwhile, in-house applications or applications for use by subscribers or members may be hosted privately.